codeafrik/alx-system_engineering-devops/0x0C-web_server/README.md

-This is  Web server readme file.
+This is a Web server readme file.